devkjoon/employee-tracker/README.md

 To use the note taker application,
 - Navigate to [Employee Tracker](https://github.com/devkjoon/employee-tracker)
 - Clone the repository to your local machine to ensure you have the most up to date application
+- Install `inquirer` by `npm i inquirer@8.2.4`
+- Install `mySQL` via `npm i mysql2`
+- Install `console table` via `npm i console.table`
-- Open integrated terminal then connect to `mySQL` then in another integrated terminal type "node server.js"
+- Open integrated terminal, then connect to `mySQL` and source the sql databases
+- Open integrated terminal, then type `npm server.js` to start the application

 ## Usage